 On the way out of the village of Kalyves going west to Kalami there is a sign and arrow to Koumos.
 This place is worth a visit and is known as 'one mans folly'.
 A collection of buildings including a taverna and a chapel with a domed roof all built from local small misshapen stones.
 This eclectic mix of buildings are all made from small rocks and all built by one man over a period of 10 years.
 There are mosaics on the paths; whilst walls display images of fish, snakes and various animals.
 There are also stone tables and chairs.
 If you just want to wander around, take photographs or just be amazed,pop along as there is no admission charge.
 Look out for the occasional ostrich or even a llama - quite surreal as these weren't made out of stone!

 Visit the wonderful Naval Museum in Chania

-(Maritime Museum) - it delivers a superb introduction to the History of Crete and is by no means only for maritime mavens, you will learn more here in half an hour than most could teach you, about the events that filled Crete's moving past.
+The Maritime Museum delivers a superb introduction to the History of Crete and is by no means only for maritime mavens, you will learn more here in half an hour than most could teach you about the events that filled Crete's moving past.

 Ela - where?